bharatij/ExpansionHunter_Classifier/README.md

 ## 3. Classify the EH genotype as True/False expansions
-### NOTE: Uploaded the Random Forest classifier model trained using Python v3.12.
+##### NOTE: Added Random Forest classifier model trained using Python v3.12.
 If you are using Python v3.7, use EHClassifier_TrainedModel_pythonV3.7.pkl model and with Python v3.10 and up use EHClassifier_TrainedModel_pythonV3.10andUp.pkl

 python ~/EH_Classifier_LociPrediction.py -h